-The following is a partial list of links to articles Ben has recently written, many of which have to do with undersea ventures, an area of expertise Ben developed from researching and writing Sealab:
+The following is a list of links to other samples of my published writing, many of which have to do with undersea ventures, a topic I’ve kept up with (often on my Facebook – Author Page) since researching and writing Sealab:

-* “Sealab’s 50th Anniversary Could Use Some Celebration Too,” an essay for HuffPost in which I lament that Sealab’s golden jubilee, despite the project’s game-changing significance, was allowed to pass with scarcely a tweet.
+* “Sealab’s 50th Anniversary Could Use Some Celebration Too” is an essay for HuffPost in which I lament that Sealab’s golden jubilee, despite the project’s game-changing significance, was allowed to pass with scarcely a tweet.

 * “The New Wave of Underwater Hotels,” a photo essay I put together for HuffPost, got quite a few “likes” and “shares,” which I suppose suggests there may indeed be a vibrant market for sub-aquatic accommodations.